The Globally Trapped Future: A Fate for Black Holes and Wormholes: Introduction

 Influential models and analyses \cite{hayward1999dynamic,shinkai2002fate,hayward2009wormhole,bronnikov2007regular,Hayward:2005gi,simpson2019vaidya,lobo2020dynamic,yang2021trapping} suggest that a black hole may theoretically transition into a traversable wormhole, and vice versa.
-This framework enables a re-examination of the relationship between wormholes and black holes through an analysis of the transmissibility of their trapping horizons.
+This framework enables a re-examination of the wormhole-black hole relationship by analyzing transformations in the causal structure of their trapping horizons.
 Indeed, the Schwarzschild black hole can be reinterpreted as a wormhole with unidirectional traversability, where the central singularity blocks all passage.
 Scientific inquiry extends beyond the mere interconversion of these objects to encompass their ultimate fate.
 A pivotal question is whether, within a finite time, they will eventually engulf the entire future spacetime.

-By generalizing the foundations of the Schwarzschild metric, we derive a new non-stationary metric that is sourced by two scalar fields and a nonlinear electrodynamics (NED) field.
-This metric directly yields the global causal structure and trapping horizons, leading to three distinct causal fates of the spacetimes: those without a globally trapped future; those without global trapping but containing bounded, Cauchy (surface)-foliated trapped regions; and those with a future (of a globally hyperbolic spacetime after a finite time) that becomes completely globally trapped.
-Corresponding examples, illustrating the evolution of a geometrically Schwarzschild-like black hole (GSLBH) and an initially horizonless wormhole, are presented in the following.
-Notably, the third fate—a fully future-trapped spacetime—presents a novel theoretical possibility for the evolution of a GSLBH, which necessitates careful consideration.

-\textit{Theoretical Framework.} In this study, we will inherit the characteristics of maximally extended Schwarzschild black hole (MESBH) and broaden the allowable range of the energy momentum tensor to obtain a general non-stationary spacetime.
-A general non-stationary spherically symmetric metric is

-As usual, a coordinate condition is imposed to eliminate the diagonal term $g_{TX}$, leaving one coordinate condition remaining.
-Typically, this residual coordinate condition is used to make $R(T,X)$ a radial coordinate.
-Here, however, inspired by the Kruskal coordinates of MESBH, we assume globally that $A(T,X)=C(T,X)=D(T,X)$, so that the two-dimensional Lorentzian orbit space $M/SO(3)$ is conformally flat.
-This choice also fixes the residual coordinate freedom.
-Since $\{T,X,\theta,\varphi\}$ are taken as global coordinates, and the spacetime is required to be regular and globally hyperbolic, the function $A$ must possess no zeros.
-The spacetime is taken to have the topology $\mathbb{R}^2\times S^2$ with $R>0$ and $T,X\in \mathbb{R}$, ensuring regularity and preserving the topological features of MESBH.

-Define $t\equiv T,r\equiv X$, and require that the energy–momentum tensor be diagonal in these coordinates.
-Then, we have
+However, obtaining exact solutions for non-stationary (dynamical) evolution in gravitational systems is inherently difficult, hence progress in this line of research has been slow.